Find the best prices for you!

 DTC operates the city bus network.
-There are also pollution-free battery-operated buses that run between Connaught Place and Chandni Chowk and aIong Chandni Chowk.
+There are also pollution-free battery-operated buses that run between Connaught Place and Chandni Chowk and along Chandni Chowk.

 Delhi insider information

 - Eat on the streets.
 Breakfast will usually consist of idlis (rice cakes), vadas, dosas (crepes), salty pongal, and chapatis with sambar (dhal and vegetables) and coffee.
-Cost?
-A couple of dollars.
+They only cost couple of dollars.
 For a snack during the day, try to pick up some stuffed parathas from a stall.
 Wash them down Jal Jeera, a lime, cumin and mint concoction.